Timenumber/Timenumber.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-$\qquad$ I am currently a junior student at the School for the Gifted Young, University of Science and Technology of China, majoring in Computer Science.
+I am currently a junior student at the School for the Gifted Young, University of Science and Technology of China, majoring in Computer Science.

 {style="text-align: justify;"}